RaeAnnG/Hawaii_Airbnb/README.md

 1. Data Model Implementation.
 2. A Python script initializes, trains, and evaluates a model utilizing data retrieved and cleaned with SQL.
-3. Analyzing and visualizing pricing variations based on location, and property type, in Hawaii.
+3. Analyzing and visualizing variations based on location, and property type, in Hawaii.
 4. Examining availability patterns and demand fluctuations across seasons.
 5. Model demonstrating meaningful predictive power at least 75% classification accuracy or 0.80 R-squared
 6. Creating interactive visualizations.